 - Parents should check their children for ticks under the arms, in and around the ears, inside the belly button, behind the knees, between the legs, around the waist, and especially in their hair.

-"Seek medical attention for Lyme disease if you experience flu-like symptoms or a target-like or bull’s-eye rash develops on your skin during late spring to early fall when ticks are prevalent," suggested Lisa.
+"Seek medical attention for Lyme disease if you experience flu-like symptoms or a target-like or bull’s-eye rash develops on your skin during late spring to early fall when ticks are prevalent," suggested Bridget.

 By posting on the Dialogue Online blog, I understand and agree that my comments will be reviewed and may be removed if they are libelous or otherwise illegal, or contain abusive, obscene, or otherwise inappropriate material.
 Please do not share personal health or financial information on the blog.
 I also understand that my comments will be available for view by the public and may be copied, stored, reproduced or disclosed by a third party for any use.
 For more information, please review the Doylestown Hospital's commenting guidelines.